greenwolfe/OpenLab/README (copy).txt

 17)  hallo editor:  get link button to work (done), get icons for ALL buttons, not just some, make my post button part of the toolbar (?)
 21)  re-do viewAs select box in header as a custom-styled dropdown with simple caret ... just not time to figure it out now, and it's good enough
 22)  Look into bootstrap-modal for nicer-looking dialoges.  simple attempt broke the functionality, and didn't have time to pursue further.
-23)  Add a visible field to activities (done)and models (done) (and standards and links (done) and notes (done) and todos (done)), add an open/closed eye icon for teacher to show/hide.
-For teacher, would want to show, but greyed out or something.
-For links, notes, todos, may want to implement update function by passing object rather than single fields.
-Standardize all calls to object notation {text:'new text'} instead of positional argument???